 The effective altruism community has a larger proportion of young people, white people, and males than the general population.

-According to the EA Survey 2019, the community is approximately 70% male, 87% white, and its members are on average 31 years old.
-We have a long way to go to make it possible for people with different perspectives and experiences to make contributions which reflect their full potential.
+The EA Survey 2020 respondents were 70.5% male, 76% white only, and its members are on average 29 years old (median 27 years).
+We have a long way to go to make it possible for people with different perspectives and experiences to make contributions that reflect their full potential.

-Here are some resources that will help you learn more about diversity and inclusion issues in the EA community.
-We recommend using them to improve diversity in your group.
+Here are some resources that may help you learn more about diversity and inclusion in the EA community.

 Forum posts from community members: